fineanmol/plant-tree/README.md

-🌵 Updated on Mon, 17 Nov 2025 07:58:23 GMT
+🌵 Updated on Mon, 17 Nov 2025 18:56:48 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Any fool can write code that a computer can understand."